Centurix/pydanja/README.md

 * At the moment, the schema output from FastAPI includes the intermediary objects needed for the heirarchy in JSON:API, these should be suppressed
 * The type names in the API output also include the full canonical generic class names and the contained class name, this should reduce to just the contained class name

+### Contributing

+This project uses [PDM](https://pdm.fming.dev/latest/) for dependency and virtual environment management.

+It aims to support the lowest support Python version (3.8 as of the writing of this document)

+There are currently three build steps in the actions workflow:

+* Unit test
+* Linting
+* Type checking

+These can be run through PDM by using:

+* `pdm run lint`
+* `pdm run test`
+* `pdm run typecheck`